imazeenabulele/AD_Active_Directory_Preparation_in_Azure/README.md

 <p>
-Once that's done, we will login to client-1's vm and attempt to ping DC-1's private IP address.
-We'll login in to client-1's VM in same way, we logged into DC-1 via Remote Desktop Connection.
+Once that's done, we will login to client-1's VM and attempt to ping DC-1's private IP address.
+We'll login to client-1's VM in same way, we logged into DC-1 via Remote Desktop Connection.
 Once logged in, open up "Windows Powershell" and type "ping 10.0.0.4"
 </p>
 <br />